mikepan/GameEngineBook/text/09-Publishing.md

 ![Blenderplayer and other options](../figures/Chapter9/Fig09-02.png)

-**       ** [lb] **        Start:** A quick way to launch your game in Blenderplayer.
+- **Start:** A quick way to launch your game in Blenderplayer.
 It will open it in a new window, You need to save your file first.
 Don't mistake this with the Start button in the Embedded Player tab, which plays the game inside Blender.

-**       ** [lb] **Width** and **Height:** The width and height of the Embedded Player determines the aspect ratio of the camera.
+- **Width** and **Height:** The width and height of the Embedded Player determines the aspect ratio of the camera.
 The ones in the Blenderplayer panel change the actual size of the screen.

-**       ** [lb] **        Full-Screen**** and ****Desktop:** If you want to launch your game in full-screen, you can use this option.
+- **Full-Screen** and **Desktop:** If you want to launch your game in full-screen, you can use this option.
 If you set the Desktop option, the game engine will use the current computer screen resolution for the Full-screen mode.
 Otherwise, the Blenderplayer resolution will change the desktop resolution.

-**       ** [lb] **        AA Samples:** For smooth rendered edges, you can turn on anti-aliasing.
+- **AA Samples:** For smooth rendered edges, you can turn on anti-aliasing.
 If the computer running the game does not support a specific level of AA or doesn't support AA at all, the game engine will fall back to the maximum supported parameter.

-**       ** [lb] **Bit Depth** and **Refresh Rate:** The color depth and the refresh rate for the graphics.
+- **Bit Depth** and **Refresh Rate:** The color depth and the refresh rate for the graphics.

-[lb] **        Framing:** What can you do when the screen is scaled?
+- **Framing:** What can you do when the screen is scaled?
 Choose one of those three options: Letterbox, Extend, and Scale.
 Scale will stretch the frame to the new screen size (expect some aspect ratio distortions); Extend will reveal more of the frame, as if you had changed the Blenderplayer and the Embedded Player resolution at the same time.
 Letterbox will fill any difference between the camera aspect ratio (Embedded Player resolution) and the screen size with the color you choose in the color box (black by default).

 ### File Security <a id="File Security"></a>

 Because Blender is available for free to everyone, if you distribute your game as a Blender file (.blend), there is really no way to prevent people from firing up Blender and taking a peek at your Blender file.
 Even if the game is packed and made into a runtime in the form of a single executable, it is still relatively easy for someone with a bit of technical skill to extract the game data.
 The bottom line is that packing, compressing, and making runtime are just conveniences for you; a Blend file is never secure against a curious (and determined) evil mind.

-\*\*\* Begin Note

-No-Cheating
+>**No-Cheating**
+>

-If the game involves multiple players connected across the Internet, the only way to make sure that the game is tamper-proof is to do rigorous checking on the server.
+>If the game involves multiple players connected across the Internet, the only way to make sure that the game is tamper-proof is to do rigorous checking on the server.
 Any client-side Python code to ensure integrity can be easily modified by the user, and so it is effectively useless.
 For example, for a shooter game, the game server should keep track of the remaining ammunition for each player; this way, a malicious player would not be able to cheat by altering his own ammunition count.

-\*\*\* End Note

 The part of your program you can easily protect is the Python scripts.
 Although the plain text .py file is easy to be read by anyone, a compiled script is an unintelligible blob of binary code.
 To compile your script, all you need to do is run it once, and the game engine will generate a .pyc file for you.
 This file can be found in the same folder as your original scripts in a subfolder called \_\_pycache\_\_.
 Now all you need to do is to replace the original script files (.py) by their compiled version (.pyc).
 Alternatively, you can use Python stand-alone to generate the .pyc files: python –m compileall –b <folder-with-scripts>.